onfido/onfido-openapi-spec/README.md

 ## API Documentation

-The [openapi-documentation/openapi.json](generated/artifacts/openapi-documentation/openapi.json) defition might be used to explore the OpenAPI definition with tools like [Swagger Editor](https://editor.swagger.io/) or [Postman](https://www.postman.com/).
+The [openapi-documentation/openapi.json](generated/artifacts/openapi-documentation/openapi.json) file might be used to explore the OpenAPI definition with tools like [Swagger Editor](https://editor.swagger.io/) or [Postman](https://www.postman.com/).

-A pre-compiled Postman collection is also avialable in [documentation portal](https://documentation.onfido.com/#postman).
+A pre-compiled Postman collection is also available in [documentation portal](https://documentation.onfido.com/#postman).

 ## Development